 Communication studies at Memorial

-The communication studies major has been one of the fastest growing programs at Memorial since being introduced in 2010.
+The communication studies major has been one of the fastest growing programs at Memorial since its introduction in 2010.
 As an interdisciplinary program it provides exposure to courses in various disciplines within the Faculty of Humanities and Social Sciences.

 Communication studies is housed in the Department of English.